melowntech/workshop/tutorials/cadastre.rst

 If everything is all right, a large JSON with client side map configuration will be printed.

-.. todo:: ref to mapConfig description if available

 In that case you can open your browser and go to http://localhost:8070/store/map-config/cadastre to get nice view of Jenstejn.
 If you press :kbd:`CTRL + SHIFT + D` and then :kbd:`SHIFT + V`, a console will open